rolling-scopes-school/docs/docs/en/rs-school-mentor.md

 ### What does mentoring mean?

-* Weekly meetings of the mentor with their group of students (on Skype, Google Hangouts, Telegram, Slack, etc.)
+* Weekly meetings of the mentor with their group of students (on Skype, Google Hangouts, Telegram, Slack, etc.).
-* Mentor answers students' questions, helps with tasks if possible
+* Mentor answers students' questions, helps with tasks if possible.
 * Mentor checks and evaluates students' work through a review of the corresponding students' Pull Requests (about 7 works during stage # 2).
 As a result, each student’s PR contains mentor’s comments on the code, recommendations and a final grade.
 Mentor grades the work based on the assessment criteria specified for each assignment.
-After checking, the mentor records the score in the Score form, on the basis of which the Public Score is generated
+After checking, the mentor records the score in the Score form, on the basis of which the Public Score is generated.
-* The mentor conducts training interviews (two for each student)
+* The mentor conducts training interviews (two for each student).
-* The mentor can give additional lectures if they wish
+* The mentor can give additional lectures if they wish.
-* One mentor can teach from 2 to 6 students (if they wish)
+* One mentor can teach from 2 to 6 students (if they wish).

 ### Possible additional activities for mentors.
 Only at the mentor’s wish :)

-* Offline lectures in your city (offline streams)
+* Offline lectures in your city (offline streams).
-* Conducting webinars, hosting YouTube Live events
+* Conducting webinars, hosting YouTube Live events.
 * Preparation and conduct of tasks / tests.
-* Development of school applications and utilities
+* Development of school applications and utilities.
-* Hiring own students
+* Hiring own students.
-* Writing articles for the school blog [https://medium.com/rs-school/](https://medium.com/rs-school/)
+* Writing articles for the school blog [https://medium.com/rs-school/](https://medium.com/rs-school/).
-* Mentoring students on their pet projects after the third stage of training
+* Mentoring students on their pet projects after the third stage of training.
-* Other
+* Other.

 ### Basic rules for the students and mentors interaction